 Over 15 years I’ve seen dozens of cases where a Mykolaiv business overpaid or got a bad result due to typical mistakes.
 Here are the key ones:

 UI/UX evolves alongside technology and user behaviour.
-Here are directions I apply in projects for Mykolaiv businesses and beyond:
+Here are directions I apply in projects for businesses in Mykolaiv and beyond:

 My portfolio includes 130+ projects.
-Among them — interfaces for Ukrainian and international SaaS products, corporate portals, mobile apps, e-commerce platforms, B2B systems for agro and industry.
-I've worked with companies from Kyiv, Lviv, Odesa, Dnipro, and also from the USA (New York, Los Angeles) and Europe.
-This lets me see how a local Mykolaiv region business can compete with national and international players — and how UI/UX specifically becomes a tool of that competition, especially in the export niches of agro and shiprepair.
+Among them — interfaces for Ukrainian and international SaaS products, corporate portals, mobile apps, e-commerce platforms.
+I’ve worked with Mykolaiv companies, with clients from Kyiv, Mykolaiv, Odesa, and also from the USA (New York, Los Angeles) and Europe.
+This lets me see how a local Mykolaiv business can compete with national and international players — and how UI/UX specifically becomes a tool of that competition.

 If you want concrete examples — go to the “Projects” section or get in touch via the contact form: I’ll pick 5–10 most relevant cases for your niche and show not just final screens but the working process — research, wireframes, prototypes, testing results.